 Jason has been building websites since the early days in 1994 for clients that range from small businesses to million dollar websites for blockbuster films to his own start-ups.
 In 1995 a new media company in Santa Monica moved him out to Los Angeles to build the first website for Epson America.
 Since then Jason has launched over 250 websites for major corporations like Paramount Pictures, Sony, Warner Brothers, and Disney.
 He also created the two time SXSW Weblog Award winning Blogrolling.com as well as co-founded the global blog network Metroblogging.
 He has worked at several startups in San Francisco including Technorati.com and 8020 Media, the publishers of JPGMagazine.com and statistical aggregator Metricly.com.
-Currently Jason is a full-time podcast producer and editor for The Jordan Harbinger Show.
+Currently Jason is a full-time podcast producer and editor.

 Brian lives in Venice, frequents Toronto and London and has spent a lot of the last 10 years happily living out of a suitcase – and a large backpack filled with laptops, cords, wires and various bits and bobs that bloop and bleep.
 He’s the co-founder of Slender Fungus, a design company working primarily within the music industry.
 He is also the co-writer with Rob Takac of the Goo Goo Dolls in Amungus, an electronica based music project that’s released an EP and played a few festivals.
 Brian started with technology at the dawn of time, even running his own BBS at the age of 13, and has stuck with it since then.
 Needless to say, he’s quite grumpy.